 What is Duplicate Content?

 Duplicate content is identical or substantially similar content appearing at multiple URLs.
-It confuses search engines and dilutes ranking signals across competing pages.
+It confuses search engines and dilutes ranking signals across.

 What is Duplicate Content?